Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2021-01-01-preview/types.md

 ### Properties
 * **body**: string: Email Template Body.
 This should be a valid XDocument
 * **description**: string: Description of the Email Template.
-* **isDefault**: bool (ReadOnly): Whether the template is the default template provided by Api Management or has been edited.
+* **isDefault**: bool (ReadOnly): Whether the template is the default template provided by API Management or has been edited.
 * **parameters**: [EmailTemplateParametersContractProperties](#emailtemplateparameterscontractproperties)[]: Email Template Parameter values.
 * **subject**: string: Subject of the Template.
 * **title**: string: Title of the Template.